OWASP/www-project-threat-dragon/docs-2/introduction.md

 }
 </style>

-## OWASP Threat Dragon

 [Threat Dragon][td] is an open-source threat modelling tool from [OWASP][owasp].
 Threat Dragon provides an environment to create threat models as data-flow diagrams, along with associated threats and remediations.
 The threats threats can be categorized using STRIDE, [LINDDUN][linddun], CIA, DIE and [PLOT4ai][plot4ai].

-It can be run as a containerized web application or as a desktop application.
+Threat Dragon can be run as a containerized web application or as a desktop application.

 The web application can store threat model files on the local file system; in addition access can be configured for :